-This site, which serves as a base for education and community work provides an ideal introdution to the Great Fen with reeds, meadows and ponds and pools rich in aquatic life all within a short walk.
+This base for our education and community work provides an ideal introduction to the Great Fen.
+Reeds, meadows and pools rich in aquatic life are all within a short walk.
 Nationally protected great crested newts breed on the site, which is also home to the water stick-insect and several rare beetles.
 The classroom is built around a Victorian brick and tile works.
 Find out more about the Countryside Centre at Ramsey Heights.

 Great Fen Information Point at New Decoy Farm

-Located at the heart of the Great Fen area, this is a great place to start your visit and get your bearings.
-The fields here are being restored with grazing cattle and newly profiled ditches and scrapes.
-There are maps and information panels and you can take a short way-marked walk past ponds, wet meadows and trees, to an unusual bird hide.
+In the heart of the Great Fen area, this is a great place to start your visit and get your bearings.
+The fields here are being restored with grazing cattle and newly-profiled ditches and scrapes.
+There are maps and information panels and you can take a short way-marked walk past ponds, wet meadows and trees to an unusual bird hide.
 More details are here.

 Nearby nature reserves

 Contains Ordnance Survey data © Crown copyright and database right 2012